nobodxbodon/FromWhereToWhere/release/screenshots/README.txt

 -- Add-on Summary
 List the pages from where you visited one page, and all the other pages you visited from those pages.
-Keywords searching in page title is supported from version 0.09, enhanced in 0.19; Scrapbook support from 0.12.
-Naive sharing from 0.14.
+Keywords searching in page title since version 0.09; Scrapbook support since 0.12; Naive sharing since 0.14; Link suggestion since 0.21.

 -- Add-on Description
 <b>Everyday Use Case:</b>